Proven-Paradox/shaper-system/Handbook.md

 ## Rerolls
 Some circumstances enable a player to reroll their dice.
 As a general rule, a given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.
 ### Boon
 Circumstances or character traits sometimes grant a character an advantage that allows them to get favorable dice results in ways other than increasing their modifier.
-This is principally done by granting Boon X. When a roll is made with Boon +X, the player may reroll one die if it is equal to or less than X. You must take the new roll, even if it is lower.
+This is principally done by granting Boon +X. When a roll is made with Boon +X, the player may reroll one die if it is equal to or less than X. You must take the new roll, even if it is lower.
 Some examples of Boon in play:
 * Varna makes a Stealth roll with Boon +3.
 He rolls his two d10s and gets a 2 and a 6.
 He chooses to reroll the 2, getting an 8, giving a final result of 6 + 8 = 14, plus his modifier.
 * Jonny aims a gun and takes a shot that has Boon +2.
 He rolls his two d10s and gets a 1 and a 2.
 He can only reroll one die with Boon, so he chooses to reroll the 1 and gets a 4.
 His final result of 2 + 4 = 6, plus any modifiers.
 * Marona is trying to haggle at a shop with Boon +4.
 She rolls a 4 and a 9.
 She is allowed to keep this roll if she likes, but chooses to use the reroll and gets a 1.
 Her final result is 9 + 1 = 10 plus her modifier.